kresdl/easy3d/README.md

 }
 ```

 Feel free to play around with the sample app contained in this package.
+It sheds some light on the concepts covered here.

 ## Scene
 Abstraction class for asset management, uniforms handling and render procedure logic.
 It is provided by the utility method [createScene](#utility-methods).